 • To slow down the shutter speed, set max shutter to the highest possible value.

 When you reduce the max gain, the image can become darker.

-Set the max gain to a lower value.
+- Set the max gain to a lower value.

-- If possible, open the aperture. - Reduce sharpness in the image, under Appearance.
+- Open the aperture.

+- Reduce sharpness in the image, under Appearance.